 This portability of exemption also applies to the gift tax since it is unified with the estate tax, meaning that Wendy could use part of Harry’s unused $5 million exemption to give tax-free lifetime gifts if she so chose.

-Importance of Continued Estate and Tax Planning
+Importance of Continued Tax and Estate Planning

 This may sounds like good news, but be careful.
 Remember, this provision only applies if you are your spouse die in the next two years.
 Also, there are many non-tax reasons to create a bypass trust.
 For example, with a bypass trust you can protect the deceased spouse’s assets from being spent down so the surviving spouse can qualify for long-term care assistance.
 The bypass trust assets can also be protected from the surviving spouse’s creditors, or from the new spouse if the surviving spouse remarries.